oceanprotocol/ocean.py/README_ocean-lib-developers.md

 pip install -r requirements.txt
 ```

 The run make!
-It git clones ,copies, tweaks imports, and finally does a `brownie compile'.
+It git clones ,copies, tweaks imports, and finally does a `brownie compile`.
 ```console
 ./make.py
 ```